Special offer

 Therefore, you might choose to give reimbursement for mileage or travel in general in order to cover the costs of an employee attending a training session or any other expense outside the usual cost of commuting to work.

-Other kinds of travel expense which are often not included in a reimbursement scheme include things like taxi or lift services, luggage storage or garage parking.
+Employers vary in what they include in their reimbursement schemes.
+Some choose to cover only specific types of travel costs such as mileage, while others may include additional expenses depending on their policy.
 Therefore, it’s worth talking to your employee about this if they think that there could be a need for this type of reimbursement as well.

 When it comes to reporting travel expenses, the UK government states that if your employee is claiming expenses on their own vehicles for businesses to travel, there are certain rules.
-Their website states that there are ‘2 separate schemes used to deal with these mileage expenses – one for tax and one for National Insurance’.
+Public UK government guidance describes how mileage expenses are treated for tax and National Insurance purposes, and employers can consult the government website for full details.

 Meals reimbursement